stepin104510/Smart-Prognosis-of-Human-Health-Condition/README.md

 # Smart-Prognosis-of-Human-Health-Condition
        This project consist of symptoms of 3 Diseases and these symptoms can be predicted by the patient without any clinical tests.

-       So this project will help user to check if he or she is suffering from any of the above three diseases
+       So this project will help user to check if he or she is suffering from any of the above three diseases.

        Series of questions that is symptoms will be asked.